CalumMcCallion/skill-developer/README.md

 ## Usage
 To use the app, fill out the form with the team member's name, skill, level, and timeframe to master the skill.
 The generated hackathon learning plan will be displayed in the textbox below the form.

-If there are already existing team member records, the app will automatically generate a comprehensive learning plan for multiple team members.

 ## Dependencies
 @mui/material